 To me, the use of heat is a real downside of infused oil.
 I always recommend cold-pressed olive oil because the polyphenols in it—the nutrients that give olive oil many of its health-supporting benefits—are easily damaged by heat.
 Even if the olive oil is cold pressed to begin with, once it’s heated to a high temperature there’s potential to start losing some of those benefits.

 On the plus side, infused oil is cheaper and easier to make than the alternative, and that usually translates into lower prices and wider availability.

 There’s one other kind of infused oil that I want to mention before we move one, and it’s the one you often see on a restaurant table—with sprigs of rosemary or basil in it.
 Honestly, there’s no actual infusion going on there.
-And unless the springs are completely dried when they’re added to the bottles, they can introduce bacteria that cause food poisoning.
+And unless the sprigs are completely dried when they’re added to the bottles, they can introduce bacteria that cause food poisoning.
 You definitely don’t want that!